Work

 for Brainstorm?

-We have 40 years experience in the industry, performing live theatre to over 260,000 primary and high school students each year.
-Our shows help schools create safer and more positive environments for their students, addressing issues such as bullying, inclusion, cyber safety, resilience, mental health and relationships.
+We have over 40 years experience in the industry, performing live theatre to over 260,000 primary and high school students each year.
+Our shows help schools create safer and more positive environments for their students, addressing issues such as bullying, cyber safety, resilience, mental health and respectful relationships.
 Each show is developed by our passionate team of creatives, teachers and psychologists, and scripts are constantly updated to ensure content is relevant and challenging for our audiences.

 We are dedicated to nurturing a positive environment where actors feel valued and supported in all aspects of their work.
 Our actors have the opportunity to contribute to the lives of children and young people in a meaningful way, while developing their technical, creative and professional skills.
-Learn more about what we do and check out our current shows for primary schools and high schools.

 Brainstorm’s head office is located on Bundjalung Land.
 We acknowledge the Traditional Owners of all the lands on which we operate.
 We pay our respects to their Elders, past, present and emerging, and acknowledge the contributions and unique storytelling traditions of the oldest living culture in the world.